 High Trestle Trail

 The dam is about 1/2 mile long and the lake is impressive.
 It was built in 1958 on the Des Moines River (River of Monks).
-By now the temperature exceeds 100 degrees and these Idiots Outside Biking Around are felling it.
-With the drought, we can see that the lake it feeling it too.
+By now the temperature exceeds 100 degrees and these Idiots Outside Biking Around are feeling it.
+With the drought, we can see that the lake is feeling it too.
 It looks many feet low as there is a visible bathtub ring.

 After leaving the dam we climb another steep hill and come to Camp Dodge.

 Here there is a tank, a plane, and a large cannon.
 At this point it is really hot again (over 100) and I tell Jim that's enough pictures.
 It's time to just ride to our hotel.
-Fortunately it's only about 3 miles away and there we will find more air conditioning.
+Fortunately it's only about 3 miles away and there we will find more air conditioning and chocolate milk.

 Total Distance: 325 miles